 PHOTOGRAPHY COURTESY OF ERIC BEAUME

 To the southeast of Mbudya Island (located north of Dar es Salaam) lies Octopus Reef, which is approximately 1,000 meters in length and 250 meters in width.
-Laura’s Garden is the top section of this reef which sits at a depth of 8-10 meters.
+Laura’s Garden is the north section of this reef which sits at a depth of 8-10 meters.

 Unfortunately, many of the reefs in Dar es Salaam have been badly damaged due to dynamite fishing, however, Laura’s Garden is not as badly damaged as most others nearby.